-Note 10-Benefit plans
+Note 9-Benefit plans

 The Society has established a qualified defined contribution plan for administrative employees.
 Under this plan, the Society had contributed 5% to 6% of total participating payroll.
-Contributions to the plan were suspended on April 1, 2009; therefore, no contributions were made to the plan during the years ended June 30, 2022 and 2021.
+Contributions to the plan were suspended on April 1, 2009; therefore, no contributions were made to the plan during the years ended June 30, 2023 or 2022.

 The Society also participates in a multi-employer defined benefit plan administered by a national trust, known as the American Federation of Musicians and Employers' Pension Fund, which covers all union musician employees of the Society.
 The plan is also designed to conform to the requirements of the Employee Retirement Income Security Act of 1974.
 Contributions to the plan are based upon a percentage of the participant's salary, as determined by the terms of the Collective Bargaining Agreement between the Society and American Federation of Musicians, Local No. 342.
 Participants do not contribute to the plan.
-Total contributions made to the plan were \$259,433 and \$260,460 for the years ended June 30, 2022 and 2021, respectively.
+Total contributions made to the plan were \$293,451 and \$259,433 for the years ended June 30, 2023 and 2022, respectively.